Your newborn's first feeds

 Provided your baby is only having breastmilk:

-They will have at least 5 heavily wet disposable, or 6-8 very wet cloth nappies in 24 hours.
+They will have at least 5 wet disposable, or 6 very wet cloth nappies in 24 hours.
+The nappies should feel heavy after use with about 60g of wee, like the weight of a large egg.

-Baby's urine (wee) will be pale.
-If your baby's urine is dark and smelly, this is a sign that they aren't taking in enough milk.
+Baby's wee will be pale.
+If your baby's wee is dark and smelly, this is a sign that they aren't taking in enough milk.

 Baby will do plenty of soft poos of a yellow-mustard colour.
-Under the age of 6-8 weeks, babies usually have three or more runny poos a day, about the size of the palm of your baby's hand.
+Under the age of 6-8 weeks, babies usually have three or more runny poos a day.
+Poos are about the size of the palm of your baby's hand.

 This video from our Breastfeeding Basics series explains what you can expect in the first week.